danieljcave/p3-battleship/README.md

 ![player hit](/assets/readme/player-hit.png)

 **Player Input & Validation**
 There are different options when the player's input is required.
 At the start of the game when they are asked if they are ready to play.
 Then the most common is when asked to input which row and which column.
 To protect the game, the user must input a row and column within the board.
-The game checks that the user has entered a number in the range of 1-7 and a column of A-F. If the user tries to input anything out of the range, the game replies to the user and prompts a message that they are not in the range and reminds them.
+The game checks that the user has entered a number in the range of 1-6 and a column of A-F. If the user tries to input anything out of the range, the game replies to the user and prompts a message that they are not in the range and reminds them.
 They are then instructed to input the row or column again.
 ![Player input value](/assets/readme/incorrect-value.png)

 **Multiple Guesses**
 If the player guesses a location that they have already guessed.
 The game will inform them that they have already guessed that location with a prompt.
-They will not lose a guess and the board will be reshown to allow them to guess again.
+They will not lose a guess and game will ask them to re-input the row or column.
 ![player guesses multiple times](/assets/readme/multiple-guess.png)

 **Player Loss**